backstage/backstage/.changeset/stupid-pens-occur.md

 ---
-'@backstage/core-app-api': patch
-'@backstage/core-components': patch
+'@backstage/core-components': minor
-'@backstage/plugin-config-schema': patch
 ---

-Removed the `HomepageTimer` and its related config as it has been replaced by the `HeaderWorldClock` in the Home plugin and was deprecated over a year ago
+**BREAKING**: Removed the `HomepageTimer` as it has been replaced by the `HeaderWorldClock` in the Home plugin and was deprecated over a year ago.